 Akrasia refers to a state of mind in which one acts against one’s better judgment as a result of lack of will.
 This state seems to be an inherently human problem – a decision that we make in moments of weakness, to not do something, anything, that we either planned to do or know we will inevitably have to do at some point.

 We usually associate procrastination with putting off “work” tasks, but the term encapsulates much more than work.
-Professor of Psychology, Joseph Ferrari, after significant research into the reasons for and results of
+Professor of Psychology, Joseph Ferrari, after significant research into the reasons for and results of procrastination, found this:

 “Chronic procrastinators delay at home, work, school and in relationships.
 These 20% make procrastination their way of life.
 We are a nation of doers, but we are also a nation of waiters.”